danielstegink/HollowKnight.DivineFury/DivineFury/Spoilers.md

 # Spoilers

-This charm can be found in the Hall of the Goods, underneath the first platform.
+This charm can be found in the Hall of the Gods, underneath the first platform.